 Ask a pony owner and they'll tell you, ponies are tougher, smarter, stronger, and healthier than any horse.
 They tend to be hardier, have few hoof problems, and are less prone to some types of colic.
 They run on a lot less fuel too.
 Rations that would starve a horse will keep a pony round and energetic.
 Learn what to feed your pony to keep them healthy.

 Most pony breeds developed where the pasture was very sparse, the terrain rugged, and the climate harsh.
 They had to work hard to find their food and so, in a short time, they have evolved to use what little food they could find very efficiently.
 When we pamper them, feed special preparations and lush grass, we very often do more harm than good.
 Overfeeding is more often a problem for ponies than underfeeding.

-Ponies need only the fraction of the feed that horses do.
+Ponies need only a fraction of the feed that horses do.
 Hay for ponies should be good quality grass hay.
 Your pony probably won't need the nutrition provided by alfalfa and clovers.
-These fodders, which are more energy and nutrient dense than many grass hay, are often too rich for a pony.
+These fodders, which are more energy- and nutrient-dense than many grass hays, are often too rich for a pony.

 Ponies rarely need concentrates or grain.
-The exception would be a pony that is working very hard: one that is doing several lessons a week is being driven frequently, is doing something like pulling competitions, or is a lactating mare with a foal by her side.
-If your pony is losing condition you could increase the quantity of hay and if that isn't enough add a concentrate that isn't too rich.
+The exception would be a pony that is working very hard; one that is doing several lessons a week, being driven frequently, doing something like pulling competitions, or a lactating mare with a foal by her side.
+If your pony is losing condition, you could increase the quantity of hay, and if that isn't enough, add a concentrate that isn't too rich.
 A forage replacer fortified with vitamins and minerals might give your pony the nutritional energy boost it needs without adding extra pounds.